Design Data - Information flow

 Contexts:

-Fractal focus in mediation innovation
+Fractal focus in technology for functionality

 The cosmos is full of systems and we are not good in understanding what is going on.